vsymguysung/ember-cli-summernote/README.md

 http://localhost:4200
 ```
 ## ToDOs / Known Issues
-* Known issue: airMode is not working somehow.

-* Need to implement toolbar buttons customizing feature in the component.
+* Need to implement airPopover customizing feature in the component.